-Three (3) lecture exams will be given over thee units and a comprehensive final exam, for a total of four exams valued at 55% of the course grade.
+Three (3) lecture exams will be given over thee units and a comprehensive final exam, for a total of four (4) exams valued at 55% of the course grade.
 The examination format will include multiple choice, short answer and essay items.
-Exams will be administered a minimum of one (1) week after being announced.
-Please inform the instructor ASAP if you know you will miss a lecture exam on the scheduled date and make arrangements to take the exam in advance.
-Portions of the lecture unit exams will be conducted in the TC testing center.
+Lecture unit exams will be conducted in the TC testing center.
+The final exam (lecture only) will be conducted in the classroom.